About USB live sticks

 In many cases, a special key can be pressed during the boot process, to be able to select the boot device.
 The special key may vary, it can be F8, F9, F12, it may be announced during a few seconds in a screen's corner, or it may be described in the computer's User Manual.
 When this key is pressed, the boot process is suspended and a selection can be made between a few choices: hard disk, optical disk drive, network, USB drive.
 The USB thumbdrive can be often recognized by the keyword "USB" and some data, like its brand name.

-Then, just select the USB thumbdrive with up and down *arrow keys*, and validate with *Enter*.
+Then, just select the USB thumbrive with up and down _arrow keys_, and validate with *Enter*.

 Define the USB thumbdrive as a default boot drive

 • That USB devices are supported during the boot.
-If they are ignored, the thumbdrive cannot be considered.
+If they are ignored, the thumbrive cannot be considered.
 This option is often in "Advanced Settings"

 After the change of boot orders, it is important to save the BIOS parameters before rebooting the computer.